CloudDesk/Zuno-hr-India-Api/LEAVE_SUMMARY_API_DOCUMENTATION.md

   month?: number;      // 1-12 (required for monthly) quarter?: number;    // 1-4 (required for quarterly)
-  year: number;        // ✅ REQUIRED - Used for leave summary creation }
+  year: number;        // ✅ REQUIRED - Used for leave summary creation
+  // For carryforward: year represents toYear (year the leaves are carried forward to) }
 ```